zakilur/helm-charts/docs/Getting Started.md

 ## 6. Additional information

-Here are some additional parameters we often use when running `helm-install`:
+Here are some additional parameters we often use when running `helm install`:

 - `-f` allows you to pass in a file with values that can override the chart's defaults (relative path)
 - `--name` the release version of the project, service, etc.